Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 #### Physical Smart Pendant

 If you have a Smart Pendant available, you can direct your desktop extension to connect to the API via the network.
+Do this by editing the connection hostname or IP in the call to `new Extension`, as shown below (from the default empty `""`).
+Use the IP address of the YRC controller to which the Smart Pendant unit is connected.
+Obviously, the YRC controller will need to be network accessible from your desktop PC (e.g. by connecting the YRC controller LAN2 Ethernet connector to the network to which your PC is connected and ensuring a compatible LAN2 IP address has been set in the Network section of the Controller Settings screen).

-*TODO: explain how to do this.*
+*TODO: show picture.*

 The Smart Pendant does not normally allow connections to the Extension API externally.
 To enable this, you will need to enable *Development Access*.
 From the Settings -> General screen, while in the Management access level, check the "Enable Development Access" checkbox.
-Note that this will permanently 'taint' the pendant for production use.
-You will need to relaunch the Smart Pendant app for the API to accept connections from a remote host.
+Note that this will permanently 'taint' the pendant for production use.  *You will need to relaunch the Smart Pendant app* for the API to accept connections from a remote host.

 #### Desktop Smart Pendant App